pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-january-2023.md

 * Price: € 14.090 (based on single room)
 * Please note: maximum 2 single rooms available, first come, first serve
 * Experience level: Anyone is welcome, from beginners to professionals
-* Each participant will receive a free set of professional Canon equipment in both camps to use during the expedition, more information below
+* In both lodges, each room will receive a free set of professional Canon equipment and a pair of Swarovski binoculars to use during the expedition, a truly unique feature, more information below

 ### Day-to-day itinerary